RegardsOss/RegardsOss.github.io/reference/regards-installation-manual.md

 # 2\.
 Requirements

-1. Java JRE 1.8
+- Java JRE 1.8
-2. RabbitMQ Server
+- RabbitMQ Server

+  - The server and the management plugin
+  - A user having rights to create virtual hosts and to add rights to other users on the broker.

-3. Database PostgresSQL
+- Database PostgresSQL

-4. ElasticSearch
+- ElasticSearch

 # 3\.
 Monolitic Installation